-This made us realise that the future of data will be defined by a suite of tools, that provide concrete, hands-on benefits to individuals.
-These will be action-oriented services, rather than abstract concepts.
-They will help people make real changes in their lives, by creating solutions to real problems, using personal data.
+The future needs a suite of tools providing concrete, hands-on benefits to individuals.
+These tools will help people make real changes in their lives by solving real problems using personal data.

 Right now, data is collected and stored without any context or explanation.
 To help people understand their data, we have to figure out a way to connect the dots and teach people about themselves.

 There are a handful of startups, but they tend to be focused on monetising the data, or just managing privacy settings.
 None are focused on building a product to compete head to head with what Google, Facebook, and other consumer web giants are doing in a privacy focused way.

 These services are managing data, and not helping people understand it, control it, or use it!
 We're building great technology, but our focus is entirely on the user experience.
 We want users to get real, tangible benefits from their data.

 We want to give you an active toolkit, not just a dump truck for your data.

 We believe it’s possible to build services that compete on user trust and ownership, while enabling people to use data to their advantage.